 Each year during the month of February the Utah Division of Wildlife Resources holds its annual Utah Bald Eagle Day.
 This year on Feb.
-13, 2016 you will have a chance to not only see these majestic birds of prey, but learn more about them by attending one of the five viewing locations across the state.
+10, 2018 you will have a chance to not only see these majestic birds of prey, but learn more about them by attending one of the four viewing locations across the state.

 Bald Eagle Day is a fun free outdoor activity to be enjoyed by all.

 (Compton's Knoll), located about 10 miles northwest of Corinne

 Viewing at Salt Creek will take place from 9 a.m. to 2 p.m.

 To reach the WMA, take Exit 365 off of Interstate 15 and travel west on state Route 83 through Corinne.
 Stay on Route 83 until you get to 6800 West (Iowa String).
 Travel north to 6800 N. Travel west on 6800 N. until you reach the Salt Creek WMA/Compton's Knoll Watchable Wildlife site.

 Located on the west side of Farmington at 1325 W. Glovers Lane (925 South)

 Viewing at Farmington Bay will take place from 9 a.m. to 3 p.m.

 To reach the nature center and the WMA, follow these directions: